-The annual membership fee for un-sponsored or sponsored clubs is \$150.
+The annual membership fee for a USCF or NORBA club is \$150.
 The membership fee for NCCA or High School clubs is \$50.
 There is no refund for club membership fees.

 4. Event Categories

 Event categories of each race or race series are determined based on the criteria established by the association administering that discipline as shown below: